Proposed Designation of a National Marine Sanctuary in the Pacific Remote Islands

 Proposed Pacific Remote Islands National Marine Sanctuary shown with other nation's 200 miles Exclusive Economic Zones.
 Credit: NOAA

 The proposed national marine sanctuary would include the marine areas within the existing Pacific Remote Islands Marine National Monument, as well as those currently unprotected submerged lands and waters to the full extent of the U.S. Exclusive Economic Zone, an area totaling about 770,000 square miles.
 The Pacific Remote Islands encompass Baker, Howland, and Jarvis Islands; Johnston, Wake, and Palmyra Atolls; and Kingman Reef.
-The proposed sanctuary would not include terrestrial areas above the mean high tide line.
+The proposed sanctuary would not include upland areas.

 Description of Resources